NivaldoFarias/dotfiles/README.md

 # `dotfiles`

-Sets up a new machine with my preferred environment configuration.
+Scaffolds a development enviroment with my preferred configuration.

 ## Installation and Usage